 \subsubsection{Cooperation}

-To improve the sample efficiency compared to the single solution approach (vanilla outer loop), some works rely on cooperation mechanisms where the information gathered by a policy is shared to other policies.
-It is worth noting that RL policies are often over-parameterized and thus, it is possible that policies having very different parameters lead to close evaluation points in the objective space.
+To improve the sample efficiency compared to the single solution approach (vanilla outer loop), some works rely on cooperation mechanisms where the information gathered by a policy is shared with other policies.
+It is worth noting that RL policies are often over-parameterized, and thus, policies having very different parameters may lead to close evaluation points in the objective space.
 However, in MORL, these parameters are often kept similar.
-Usually, this is enforced by the fact that policies are initialized to be very close to each others (\textit{e.g.} via transfer learning), or their parameters are kept close to each others via the cooperation mechanisms.
+Usually, this is enforced by the fact that policies are initialized to be very close to each other (\textit{e.g.} via transfer learning), or their parameters are kept close to each other via the cooperation mechanisms.

 While the neighborhood definitions and exchange triggers from MOO/D can be readily transferred to MORL/D, the knowledge exchange mechanism in MORL/D requires specific attention.
 This is because policies in MORL/D are typically encoded in regression structures or tables, which is different from the decision variable encoding in MOO/D. This distinction between MOO/D and MORL/D significantly impacts the design of information exchange techniques in the context of multi-objective reinforcement learning.
 Based on the surveyed articles in the MORL literature, we identify three ways to exchange information between neighbors.